What Short-Term Disability Covers: Qualifying Conditions

 Short-term disability often covers Coronavirus as a qualifying illness because the severe breathing issues, profound aches, and lack of energy cause a loss of income and require medical care from a doctor.

-However, the insurance company could deny your short-term disability claim for COVID-19 for other reasons typical in most policies.
+However, the insurance company could deny your claim for COVID-19 for other reasons typical in most policies.

 Brief-COVID